 A cathedral pattern is typically evident on the face of the board.

-The diagram at left shows how a log can be cut so the entire contents is plain sawn.
+The diagram above shows how a log can be cut so the entire contents is plain sawn.
 In this case, the log is rotated 90 degrees after each cut, which helps maintain the annular ring pattern.
 Alternatively, the log can be sawn continuously without rotating - one board after another all the way through the log (inset graphic).
 This will actually produce some boards that are "quarter sawn" near the center of the log (highlighted) since the annular rings will be 90 degrees to the face of the board.

 Quarter Sawn Lumber

 The annular rings of a quarter sawn board are about 60-90 degrees to the face of the board; this is often referred to as radial grain.
 The goal is to keep the grain as close to perpendicular (90 degrees) to the face of the board as possible to maintain dimensional stability.

 Quarter sawn lumber yields more waste and narrower boards than plain sawn.
 Therefore, quarter sawn lumber is more expensive

 A narrow grain pattern is typically evident on the face of the board.
 Flecks (also known as figure) are generally evident in quarter sawn red oak and white oak, but can also be seen in other species.

 The diagram above shows two different methods of cutting quarter sawn boards, which are highlighted.
 The remaining boards that aren't highlighted are considered rift sawn boards since the annular rings are closer to 45 degrees.